ChefYeshpal/webapp-farmingsim/README.md

 - [ ] Farm land
     - [x] Should be divided into 9 chunks, the player initially has access to the bottom right chunk
-    - [ ] Other chunks can be bought for a certain price, with their price being different depending oN how far they are
+    - [ ] Other chunks can be bought for a certain price, with their price being different depending on how far they are
     - [ ] If the user spends a certain amount of time on an unpurchased farmland, the popo should show up
 - [ ] A tractor
     - [x] Should be controllable via wasd